 - Individuals eating in university designated dining areas may remove their mask.

 - Faculty and staff who work in a private office or a cubicle with 60-inch-high walls or plexiglass can remove their mask.

 - During a presentation, individuals who are at a podium at least 12 feet from the audience can remove their mask when speaking.

 - In labs that require student-partners, masks and shields must be worn.

 What happens if I am granted an exemption?

-Given the active pandemic, individuals with an approved exemption may be instructed to wear masks at all times indoors, subjected to testing, remain off campus during a disease outbreak and/or be expected to quarantine, and follow other public health policies.
-If this were to occur, the University will not refund tuition, fees, housing costs or other expenses for students who must leave campus or quarantine.
+Given the active pandemic, individuals with an approved exemption wear still follow the mask policy, get a weekly PCR test, remain off campus during a disease outbreak and/or be expected to quarantine, and follow other public health policies.
+The University will not refund tuition, fees, housing costs or other expenses for students who must leave campus or quarantine.

 Where can I get a vaccination?

 Using the State of Connecticut vaccine portal, you can search for a free vaccine appointment near you.
 Appointments are readily available right now.

 Central also hopes to provide vaccination opportunities on campus.
 Information will be posted here when available.